muellercodes/collatz/README.md

 # Collatz Conjecture Exploration

 Just messing around with the 3x + 1 patterns.
-May get to plotting things with d3 eventually but for now just 👀.
+May get to plotting things with d3 eventually but for now just 👀 at the console.logs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).